jixxed/StationeersMods/doc/CREATE-MOD-CODE.md

 This guide is written Unity version 2021.2.13f1.

 ## Extract template
-Download the [ExamplePatchMod](ExamplePatchMod.zip).
+Download the [ExamplePatchMod](https://github.com/StationeersMods/ExamplePatchMod).
 This contains a working starter mod you can easily adapt.

-- Extract the zip into a project folder (ex.
+- Copy the project into a project folder (ex.
 ExamplePatchMod)
 - ExamplePatchMod.VS.props contains a property key pointing to the Stationeers game folder.
 Set this to the correct path so required dll's are resolved automatically.
 ## Preparation steps
 In the zip is a readme. follow the instructions defined there.